-In this study, the HHO algorithm, a cutting-edge optimization method, looks at the information to perceive how it might be utilized well to assemble the best FOPID-based AVR framework practical.
+In this study, the HHO algorithm, a cutting- edge optimization method, looks at the information to perceive how it very well might be utilized to assemble the best FOPID-based AVR framework practical.
 For ideal execution, the FOPID Controller should be fine-tuned using the HHO technique by minimizing the error introduced by the integration of FF.
-Its veracity is established by investigating the proposed AVR plan's dynamic responsiveness and power and comparing the findings to those of recently published AVR designs operating under the same conditions.
-The recommended HHO-adjusted FOPID-AVR improves dynamic responsiveness compared to the other AVR systems.
+By investigating the proposed AVR plan's dynamic responsiveness and power comparing the findings to those of recently published AVR designs operating under the same conditions, its veracity isestablished.
+Dynamic responsiveness is improved by the recommended HHO adjusted FOPID-AVR compared to the other AVR systems.
 All of this emphasizes the significance of continuing study.